Degrees & Continuing Education

 Summer Voice Pedagogy Institute (Shenandoah Conservatory)

-Estill Voice International Level 1 & 2 (EFP In-Progress)
+Estill Voice International Level 1 & 2

 Professional Memberships